Tara889/Airbnb-seattle-Exploratory-data-analysis/README.md

      jupyter notebook

  ## Project motivation:
-    This project is part of Udacity Data Science nanodegree program: Project write a blogpost
+    This project is part of Udacity Data Science nanodegree program: Project write a blogpost.

+    Below questions have been addressed in this project:
+    1) What are the most common amenities?
+    2) What are the features that attracts the guests most for renting a property?
+    3) what are the attributes associated with the price of a listing?
+    4) What is the impact on price if it is be close to downtown?

  ## File descriptions: